tarwn/lessthandot-hugo/blogs/content/posts/2013-01-19-creating-statistics-manually-duplicate-statistics.md

 So far, nothing is a big surprise here.
 We have a table and a column that we created statistics on effectively getting ahead of the game.
 What we do need to pay close attention to is the name of the statistics we have chosen.

-In the case of the colint column, we’ll effectively want to have an index if it is being used as a predicate.
+In the case of the colint column, we'll effectively want to have an index if it is being used as a predicate.
 In this case, we could call that index colint_cover, while it may include non-key columns to cover queries.